-This guide will teach you how to sort through the many forms and filings to find the financial information you're seeking.
+This guide will teach you how to sort through the many forms to find the data you're seeking.

-Much of the information that you need to understand a company's finances is contained in its annual report.
-If you're considering buying stock in a company, you can view the annual report on its website for free.
-As opposed to the 10-K filings, which are created for the Securities and Exchange Commission (SEC), annual reports are addressed directly to the shareholders, and therefore are often easier for the average reader to digest.
-They may include a letter from the CEO explaining the successes and shortcomings of the past year in simple language.
+Unlike 10-K filings, which are created for the Securities and Exchange Commission (SEC), annual reports are addressed to the shareholders.
+As a result, they're often easy to digest.
+They may include a letter from the CEO talking about the successes and shortcomings of the past year in simple terms.

-Since annual reports are written with the public reader in mind, they often display a unique company voice and contain personal touches, giving insight into the tone within the company, which can be difficult to glean from balance sheets and financial figures alone.
+Since these reports are written with the public reader in mind, they often display a unique company voice.
+This gives you insight into the tone at the company that you couldn't get from a balance sheet.

-It's important to read both the annual shareholder report and 10-K filing to get a clear picture of a company's overall financial health.
-You may find that some companies forgo the shareholder reports altogether, since they're only legally obligated to produce annual reports for the SEC.
+Read both the annual report and 10-K filing to get a clear picture of a company's financial health.
+You may find that some firms forgo the shareholder report since they're only legally obligated to produce annual reports for the SEC.

-Sometimes called the profit and loss (P&L) statement, the income statement shows you money coming in the door (revenue), money going out the door (expenses), and what's left over (income, or profit).
-The income statement is important because you can use it along with the balance sheet to calculate the return you are earning on your investment.
-If you are serious about learning financial statements and how financial statement analysis works, keep a reference list of ratio formulas on hand and try working through the calculations yourself for a company you're watching.
+You can use the P&L statement along with the balance sheet to calculate the return you are earning on your investment.
+If you want to learn how financial statement analysis works, keep a list of ratio formulas on hand.
+You can try working through the numbers yourself for a company you're watching.

 Accounting Methods and Tricks

-A company knows the ins and outs of financial statements better than the beginning investor—and they know how to manipulate the data to spruce up their image on paper.
+A company knows the ins and outs of financial statements better than the beginning investor.
+And, they know how to tweak the data to spruce up their image on paper.

-Even though publicly held companies are monitored and held to certain standards, fraud does happen, often through manipulating financial statements to deceive shareholders or to reduce tax accountability.
+Even though publicly held companies are monitored, fraud does happen.
+Firms may manipulate financial statements to deceive shareholders or to reduce taxes.

-The savvy investor knows to read a company's financial statements with scrutiny, because while numbers don't lie, they can be designed to portray a company in the best light possible.
+The savvy investor knows to read a company's financial statements with care.
+While numbers don't lie, they can be used to portray a firm in the best light.
 As you become more familiar with financial statements, you may start catching some of the ways that ratios are more misleading than they may seem at first.

 Earnings Per Share

-To become a savvy investor you should assess financial statements through many lenses, including for particular indicators of certain patterns, and also as a broader view of overall company health.
-Financial ratios are handy tools for gaining information about specific company metrics—like taking a company's vitals.
-Ideally, you can learn to calculate and utilize every financial ratio, but you can start with the basics.
+To become a savvy investor, you should assess financial statements through many lenses.
+Look at the data for indicators of certain patterns, and also as a broader view of company health.
+Financial ratios are handy tools for gaining information about specific metrics.
+They're like taking a firm's vitals.
+Over time, you can learn to calculate and use every financial ratio.
+But, you can start with the basics.

-If you're just getting started and want to focus on the basics, some of the most important ratios include the price-to-cash-flow ratio (and its close relative, the price-to-earnings ratio), the asset turnover ratio, and the current ratio.
+If you're just getting started and want to focus on the basics, begin with some of the most important ratios.
+These include the price-to-cash-flow ratio (and its close relative, the price-to-earnings ratio), the asset turnover ratio, and the current ratio.

-You may also find that it's helpful in the beginning to mentally compartmentalize all financial ratios into five categories: leverage, liquidity, operating, profitability, and solvency.
+You may also find that it's helpful to think of these ratios in five categories: leverage, liquidity, operating, profitability, and solvency.